-He was born on 22nd of July, 1979 in Koblenz and as many of his colleagues, Luhr made first steps in the motorsport world driving karting.
+Born in July 1979 in Koblenz, Lucas Luhr made first steps in the motorsport world driving karting.
 His talent was obvious and over the years Lucas won many local and regional competitions.
 In 1994, he was European Champion driving for the CRG company and also was 4th in the World Championship.

 He spent another year in karting competing at the international level and caught the eyes of many teams and manufacturers.